fionn/firehouse/README.md

 To map filmmakers with Twitter handles, `src/handles.py` is required.
 This should contain `HANDLE_MAP`, a dictionary of names as keys and Twitter handles as values.

-Data from the API should be saved in `data/ffc.json`.
-It's a static file because updates to the source are unreliable.
+Data from the API should be saved in `data/films.json`.
+It can be retrieved with `data/get_films.sh`.

 Edit the unit files to set the correct paths and copy them to their system locations, then enable the timer.